10 Tips for Traveling with Chronic Pain

 I adore traveling in Europe.
 But I’m not a college student anymore—I can’t throw some clothes and a Eurail Pass into a backpack and hit the road.
 Now I, like tens of millions of other people around the world, suffer from chronic pain.
 Pain makes traveling a challenge, not an impossibility.
-Here are ten tips for European travelers with pain:
+Here are ten tips for travelers with pain:

 - Budget extra cash for creature comforts like better hotels, first-class train compartments, and taxis.